Updated: April 17, 2023 - 9 min read

 As well as being user-centric, UX design is human-centric, which means understanding that people’s needs, wants, thoughts, and feelings should all be taken into account when designing an experience for them.

 Another important part of product development that we have Norman to thank for is iteration.
-User-centric design calls for users to be more heavily involved in the research and development process, meaning that designers can constantly be testing ideas and improving the experience.
+The user-centric design calls for users to be more heavily involved in the research and development process, meaning that designers can constantly be testing ideas and improving the experience.

 The UX Honeycomb

 Peter Moreville created a brilliant visualization of the seven essential aspects of great UX.
-Well designed products are useful, desirable, accessible, credible, findable, usable and are therefore valuable.
+Well-designed products are useful, desirable, accessible, credible, findable, usable, and therefore valuable.